 Three North Carolina greats, RICHARD BELL, LEWIS CLARKE, and KENNETH COULTER tell the story of their careers and the early years of landscape architecture in the state.
 Their impact has been great and sustained by a new generation of landscape architects.
 A co-production with the North Carolina Chapter of the American Society of Landscape Architects.

 One Time a Year

-Teen driving is the number one killer of young people year after year and this documentary tease highlights some of its causes and what can be done about it.
+Teen driving is the number one killer of young people year after year, and this documentary teaser highlights some of its causes and what can be done about it.
 Under review.

 Women in Christianity: Uncovering Their Stories

 Is God male or female?
 Should women be ordained?
 This program focuses on the views of those who believe that there should be gender equity in the church and inclusive images and language about God.
 A co-production with the Lilly Endowment Program for the study of American Religion based at the Louisville Seminary, Louisville, KY.
 Diana Pasulka, Executive Producer & Professor, UNC Wilmington, Wilmington, NC.

 Esteemed Roman Catholic pacifist EILEEN EGAN, who appears in the program, used the phrase “seamless garment” to describe a holistic reverence for life.
 The phrase is a Biblical reference in John 19:23 to the seamless robe of Jesus—which his executioners did not tear apart.
 The film also includes Village Voice columnist NAT HENTOFF. http://www.seamless-garment.org/

 A Year of Unity

 The reflections on a year at Unity Christ Church, Orchard St., Wilmington, NC.
 “Unity” is open to all faiths and to those without a religious preference.
 It looks to care for the needy and downtrodden.